 How This Occupation Might Impact One’s Basic Needs:

-- Love and Belonging: Because a character is often away for days at a time and on constant rotation during tourist season, it cane be difficult to create and nurture long-term relationships.
+- Love and Belonging: Because a character is often away for days at a time and on constant rotation during tourist season, it can be difficult to create and nurture …

 - Safety and Security: Out in the wilds the character may encounter dangerous animals or navigate difficult situations due to the lack of experience of their clientele.
 In this case, the guide is responsible for the welfare of their customers, meaning they must take all the risks if something dangerous happens during the trip.